satya108agarwal/spring-music/Readme.md

 # Note: if curl is not installed in your environment, use browser to test this
 # Note: if you don't recieve a response on curl, try adding -vvv to provide insights on the issue

-curl https://<random_route>/cups/external_service-<employeeId>/username
+Use either curl or Chrome/IE to test this curl https://<random_route>/cups/external_service-<employeeId>/username

 ```

 ## Alternate Java versions